 Post-Adoption/Post-Placement Reporting Requirements

-We strongly urge you to comply with Burundi’s post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to that country’s history of positive experiences with U.S. citizen parents.
+We urge you to comply with Burundi’s post-adoption/post-placement requirements in a timely manner.
+Your adoption service provider may be able to help you with this process.
+Your cooperation will contribute to Burundi’s positive experiences with U.S. citizen adoptive parents.

 Embassy of Burundi